 Required Coursework (30 credits total)

-• NOTE: In addition to the 30 credits required in either the thesis or comprehensive track, Graduate Teaching Assistants are required to enroll in two semesters of ENGS 346 after their completion of ENGS 345.
+- NOTE: In addition to the 30 credits required in either the thesis or comprehensive track, Graduate Teaching Assistants may take ENGS 398 up to two times after their completion of ENGS 345.

 Other Potential Coursework

 - A student may opt to conduct an independent study with a member of the graduate faculty.
 Only one such study will count toward completion of coursework for the M.A.
 The independent study may not cover the same material as the thesis topic.

 - Students may take 1 100-level course for graduate credit with approval of the course instructor, the Director of Graduate Studies, and the Graduate College.
 Most English department Senior Seminars—course numbers 201-282—are preapproved for graduate credit and may be taken with instructor permission.

 - A student may take up to 9 credit hours in graduate courses outside of English.
 These courses must be approved by the student’s advisor and the DGS.

 - ENGS 345: Practicum in Teaching Writing is required of Graduate Teaching Assistants (GTAs) during their first semester of teaching.

 In January of their first year, full-time thesis students choose a comprehensive examination topic related to their thesis topic and assemble an exam reading committee.
 Each student chooses as first reader an English Department faculty member who will become the director of the thesis, as well as a second reader (both must be full-time and members of the Graduate Faculty).

 During the spring semester, each student draws up a comprehensive reading list, which should focus on a particular work, author, genre, or interpretive problem, but should also include broader reading (in the historical period, writers commonly associated with the central writer, or other genres related to the central genre).
 Students must consult with their readers when assembling this reading list.

 The reading list must include: